 There are thousands of cookie recipes out there.
 But with so many options to choose from, where do you start?
-To make your life a bit easier, we've compiled this delicious collection of 40 fabulous holiday cookie favorites.
+Start here, with this delicious collection of 45 fabulous holiday cookie favorites.

 While there are a lot of things about the holiday season that make me happy, cookies are definitely toward the top of the list.
-Forget about sugar plums — the visions that dance in MY head are of shortbread and molasses chews; biscotti and pecan tassies; French tuiles and Austrian linzer cookies; palmiers and peanut butter blossoms.
+Forget about sugar plums — the visions that dance in MY head are of shortbread bars and molasses chews; biscotti and pecan tassies; French tuiles and Austrian linzer cookies; palmiers and peanut butter blossoms.
 The sheer number of cookies that you can make is enough to inspire child-like wonder in the most seasoned baker.
-After days of dreaming about sweets, I'm happy to share this list of 40 favorites with you.
+After days of dreaming about sweets and sifting through recipes, I'm happy to share this list of 45 favorites.

 Before diving into the recipes, let's stop to consider why you ought to be making a beeline for your mixer this December (just in case you still need convincing).
 Think hard about the humble cookie and all the redeeming qualities of this annual baking tradition.
 Here's the love letter my inner child came up with:

 - They’re inexpensive.

 - They’re easy to make.